Join our lab

 Megan Bontrager

-PhD 2012-2018
+PhD, 2012-2018

-Currently: Assistant Professor, Univeristy of Toronto
+Currently: Assistant Professor, University of Toronto

-interested in factors shaping species distributions and the adaptation of species to marginal habitats.
+Megan is interested in factors shaping species distributions and the adaptation of species to marginal habitats.
 She is particularly interested in the genetic and demographic contributions of pollinators to processes that limit species' ranges.
 During her thesis, she investigated how gene flow and genetic structure across heterogeneous landscapes contribute to shaping ranges.
 She pursued these research directions using the annual wildflower Clarkia pulchella as a focal species.
-Her thesis work utilized field experiments in natural populations, common gardens at the range edge, and population genomics.
+Her thesis work used field experiments in natural populations, common gardens at the range edge, and population genomics.

 Rachel Germain